Quick overview

 Summary

-The amount of the discount is CZK 24,840 per year, or CZK 49,680 for holders of a disabled person’s card/P. However, if you use the flat-rate tax, the discount cannot be claimed for your wife.
+The amount of the discount is CZK 24,840 per year, or CZK 49,680 for the holder of a disabled person’s card/P. However, if you use the flat-rate tax, the discount cannot be claimed for your wife.

 Frequently Asked Questions